GertieGer/BioNetworkClustering/README.md

     only "Louvain" and "GN-modularity" support this option.

 ##### Returns:
-A list of sets (partition of G).
+A list of list (partition of G).
-Each set represents one community and contains all the nodes that constitute it.
+Each list represents one community and contains all the nodes that constitute it.

 ### Examples
 -----